JohNan/homeassistant-pollenprognos/README.md

 [![Project Maintenance][maintenance-shield]][user_profile]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-Integration for monitoring pollen for *Swedish* locations only.
+Integration for monitoring pollen for locations in **Sweden** only.

 #### Important information
 To be able to use this integration you need a secret URL to be able to fetch the data.
 Ask around with your friends in the community.